anyaevostinar/anyaevostinar.github.io/classes/208-f25/quizzes-overview.md

 * DR6: Demonstrate the difference between a value and its address

 #### Advanced
-* DR7-AD: Demonstrate how complex elements (e.g. structs with nested arrays) of an array are stored in memory
+* DR7-AD: Demonstrate how complex elements (e.g. structs with nested arrays) of an array are stored in memory (including padding/buffer bytes)
 * DR8-AD: Decode a multi-character encoded byte sequence (any byte count) (with table provided)